mackah666/tf-s3-sns-sqs-lambda-poc/README.md

 ## Architecture

-SNS --> SQS --> LAMBDA
+S3 --> SNS --> SQS --> LAMBDA

 ## Description

-The code creates three resources:
+The code creates four main resources:

-1) An SNS topic
+1) An S3 bucket that notifies the SNS topic
+2) An SNS topic
-2) An SQS queue which subscribes to the SNS topic
+3) An SQS queue which subscribes to the SNS topic
-3) A Lambda function which subscribes to the SQS queue
+4) A Lambda function which subscribes to the SQS queue

 Please note that the code is NOT production ready and is only meant as an example.